 He has some interesting suggestions for how this might be dealt with – citing real examples from innovative companies that have programmes to allow employees to “periodically rest, reflect, and revitalise themselves.”

-Some forward-thinking companies are already pushing into a sixth phase, exploring new ways of working with employees, new ways of working with clients, and even new ways of working with competitors.
+Forward-thinking companies are already pushing into a sixth phase, exploring new ways of working with employees, new ways of working with clients, and even new ways of working with competitors.
+The marketing strategy should also reflect this focus on innovation, with an emphasis on exploring new marketing channels and techniques.

 What can we learn?